go4tech-au/cloud-internal-devops/README.md

 sudo apt-get install -y nodejs
 ```

-- To check the installation run in your terminal command line:
+- For **all platform** to check the installation run in your terminal command line:

 ```javascript
 # Node.js version